EU Sea Level Response Fingerprint

 What ifs:

-• What if surface elevation changes increase under future climate scenarios, what would be the resulting impact on European sea level?
+• What if surface elevation changes increase under future climate scenarios, what would be the resulting impact on the European sea level?

 Additional Resources: